mrWh1te/Botmation/src/README.md

 ## Overview

-6 Directories, without their own mindsets and views.
+6 Directories, with their own mindsets and purpose.

 1) `botnation/` for future "BotNation" web app
 2) `bots/` for service/site specific code (actions, helpers)